-To find out what you can expect from us and what we expect from you go to www.gov.uk/hmrc/your-charter and have a look at 'Your Charter'.
+'Your Charter' explains what you can expect from us and what we expect from you.
+For more information, go to www.gov.uk/hmrc/your-charter

 We have a range of services for disabled people.
 These include guidance in Braille, audio and large print.
 Most of our forms are also available in large print.
-Please contact our phone helplines for more information.
+Please contact our helplines for more information.